CirroBuild/FrostiDocs/docs/get-started/binaries.md

 title: Get started with QuestDB from the binaries
 sidebar_label: Binaries
 description:
-  Guide showing how to use the binaries to install and launch QuestDB.
-The binaries can be download from our Get QuestDB page.
+  How to install and launch QuestDB from the binaries which are available on the Get QuestDB page.
 ---

 This guide shows how to install and use QuestDB from the binaries.